Ian Kinsler: 2010: All-Star

-Batting .304 at the time with a .412 on-base percentage (4th in the AL), he was selected as a reserve to the 2010 American League All Star team, his second All Star Game.
+Batting .304 at the time with a .412 on-base percentage (4th in the AL), he was selected as a reserve to the All-Star team, his second All-Star Game.
 An appreciative Kinsler said: "It's a huge honor."
 He had finished third among AL second basemen in fan voting behind Robinson Canó and Pedroia, but Pedroia was injured, and Kinsler was picked to replace him.
 He had also finished second among AL second basemen in voting by AL players.
 On July 29 he went on the disabled list again, this time for a strained left groin, and was not reactivated until September 1.

 Kinsler finished the season batting .286, with a career-high on-base percentage of .382.
 His .985 fielding percentage was 5th-best in the league, and he had the highest career range factor/game of all active major league second basemen (5.201).
 With his two stints on the disabled list, he played in only 103 games.

 In the first round of the playoffs, against the Tampa Bay Rays, Kinsler batted .444/.500/.944 in five games, leading the majors with 3 home runs (tied) and 6 RBIs in the division series.
 He hit safely and scored a run in all five games, joining Boston's Nomar Garciaparra as the only two players to start their post-season careers with at least one hit—and with at least one hit and one run—in each of five consecutive games.
 As teammate Nelson Cruz also hit three home runs, it marked the second time in Major League history that two teammates each hit three homers in a postseason series of five games or fewer (the other two to do it were Babe Ruth and Lou Gehrig, in the 1928 World Series).
 For the first two rounds of the playoffs, Kinsler hit safely in 9 of 11 games, and batted .342 with 3 HRs, a playoff-high 9 RBIs, 6 runs, 2 stolen bases, an OBP of .409, and an OPS of 1.067.